 Test the code by pressing the right arrow.

-So, you can copy your code to save yourself time and effort.
+So you can copy the code to save yourself time and effort.

-Next, change the names of the keys in the new stack.
+Next, change the names of the key in the new stack.

-Do the same for the “right arrow” in the condition.
+Do the same for right arrow in the condition.